Economy of Birmingham: Research

 Birmingham is home to five universities: Aston University, University of Birmingham, Birmingham City University, University College Birmingham and Newman University.
 The city also hosts major campuses of the University of Law and BPP University, as well as the Open University's West Midlands regional base.
 In 2011 Birmingham had 78,259 full-time students from all over the world aged 18–74 resident in the city during term time, more than any other city in the United Kingdom outside London.
 Birmingham has 32,690 research students, also the highest number of any major city outside London.

 The University of Birmingham is one of the largest in Europe.

 The Birmingham Business School, established by Sir William Ashley in 1902, is the oldest graduate-level business school in the United Kingdom.
 Another top business school in the city includes Aston Business School, one of fewer than 1% of business schools globally to be granted triple accreditation, and Birmingham City Business School.
 Royal Birmingham Conservatoire, part of Birmingham City University, offers professional training in music and acting.

 Birmingham is an important centre for religious education.
 St Mary's College, Oscott is one of the three seminaries of the Catholic Church in England and Wales; Woodbrooke is the only Quaker study centre in Europe; and Queen's College, Edgbaston is an ecumenical theological college serving the Church of England, the Methodist Church and the United Reformed Church.

 Birmingham Metropolitan College is one of the largest further education colleges in the country, with fourteen campuses spread across Birmingham and into the Black Country and Worcestershire.
 South & City College Birmingham has nine campuses spread throughout the city.
 Bournville College is based in a £66 million, 4.2 acre campus in Longbridge that opened in 2011.
 Fircroft College is a residential college based in a former Edwardian mansion in Selly Oak, founded in 1909 around a strong commitment to social justice, with many courses aimed at students with few prior formal qualifications.
 Queen Alexandra College is a specialist college based in Harborne offering further education to visually impaired or disabled students from all over the United Kingdom.

 Research at the University of Birmingham, both theoretical and practical has contributed to the success of the city and the West Midlands region and had a worldwide impact for more than a century.
-Now the university ranks as high as 10th in the UK according to the QS World University Rankings.
+Since the years 2010's the university ranks as high as 10th in the UK according to the QS World University Rankings.
 Scientific research including research into the controversial nano technology at the University of Birmingham, is expanding in the city and will possibly play a part in the city's economic future.